janghyuk-choi/slot-attention-lightning/README.md

 ```

 > **Note**
-> Each dataset may have a different way of providing mask annotation and metadata, so you should match the `Dataset` class for each dataset with its configuration.
+> Each dataset may have each different way of providing mask annotation and metadata, so you should match the `Dataset` class for each dataset with its desired configuration.

 </div>
 </details>